 - As someone in the theater business:

-- We would love to hear from professionals with any advice they have going into workshops.
+- We would love to hear from professionals with any advice they have regarding workshops.

-- Email us to discuss licensing if you'd like to organize a workshop yourself.
+- Email us to discuss licensing if you would like to organize a workshop yourself.

 Q: Can I (or a theater company I know) produce Rag Dolly?